Section 13 Identification and Assessment of Additional Support Needs

 (Changing) family circumstances, social and emotional difficulties, the environment and health needs can substantially affect a young person’s ability to learn and function.
 In order to ensure timely identification and improved assessment of additional support needs – and additional support where appropriate – it is essential that all practitioners before and during pre-school, at primary and secondary stages continuously observe and monitor the progress of each child and young person to ensure that development is in line with expectation.
 Using normal classroom procedures, the Nursery / Class teacher monitors individual learning needs and difficulties in order to informally screen children and young people and identify as early as possible issues to do with learning and overall functioning.
 The same approach applies equally to Health practitioners, Community Learning and Development workers, Social workers, partners in external agencies and parents and carers.

 In all cases, the effective practitioner – Teacher, Social worker, Therapist – takes action, often using a common sense and unobtrusive approach to overcome the perceived barrier/ s to learning or functioning within a defined period.
 For some children, where the nature of their need is fairly clear, education staff may be able to arrange a direct relevant referral, or consultation with other services and agencies.
-This includes, for example , Speech & Language Therapy, Community Child Health, the Police and most Voluntary sector agencies.
-For others, where the benefits of involvement with particular service(s) is less clear, an appropriate referral may emerge through discussion of the presenting concerns with partners using the Integrated Assessment Framework .
+This includes, for example, Speech & Language Therapy, Community Child Health, the Police and most Voluntary sector agencies.
+For others, where the benefits of involvement with particular service(s) is less clear, an appropriate referral (using a request for assistance) may emerge through discussion (a conversation/phone call) of the presenting concerns with partners using GIRFEC assessment and action planning process .
 Therapists and other Health practitioners will pursue different approaches including, where appropriate, reviewing medication.
 Social workers and Community Learning and Development workers will consider and support changing family circumstances.
-Following these interventions, all practitioners have a duty of care to communicate and share continuing concerns with relevant members of the School’s Pupil Support team.
-They will of course be mindful of issues of confidentiality .
+Following these interventions, all practitioners have a duty of care to continue the dialogue with the Named Person and relevant members of the School’s Pupil Support team.
+They will of course be mindful of issues of confidentiality.
 The school and partners will, together, take forward any continuing concerns and in line with the principles of GIRFEC, plan joint strategies and request additional advice and more specialist assessment from relevant partners when necessary.

 This link to Chapter 3.31 shows you the three Levels of Identification and Support described in the revised Supporting Children’s Learning’s Code of Practice.